-Sr Cate O’Brien, the Congregational Bursar and Councillor: “Normal was no more”Print
+Sr Cate O’Brien, former Congregational Bursar and Councillor: “Normal was no more”Print

 A few days later, we received a letter from the Congregational Leader, Sr Clare Nolan, bringing to our awareness the restrictions placed upon all Australians due to the Coronavirus epidemic and reminding us that we came under the category of “the Vulnerable” because of our age.